Note: I may earn money or products from the companies, products, or links mentioned in this post.

 2. 3 meals a day at the table, 2 snacks a day at the table.

 4. Provide at least 3 different foods at every meal (the desired food, a tolerated food, and an undesired food).

 Here’s what a mealtime looked like for Adam one day a few weeks ago:

 After, that she asks me what food I brought and I get it all out, and she sets it up.
 Every week is different.
-She tries different methods of getting him to play with the food, and getting him to try stuff.
+She tries different methods of getting him to play with the food and getting him to try stuff.
 Some days he tries new things, and some days he won’t.
-The goal is to get him to go from touching and playing with the food, to touch the food on his arms, then to his face, then his lips, then his tongue, then chewing, then, swallowing.
+The goal is to get him to go from touching and playing with the food, to touching the food on his arms, then on his face, then his lips, then his tongue, then chewing, then, swallowing.
 Until he’s eating.